wur-bioinformatics/introduction-to-bioinformatics/week2.md

 %ANSWER%:width: 100%
 %ANSWER%:name: assignment_2f_ncbi
 %ANSWER%```
-%ANSWER%There are 104 hits.
-The top hits are good (E-value and identity) with good query coverage within the other species outside of Ascomycota.
+%ANSWER%There are 116 hits (with NCBI blast that would be 118).
+The top hits are good (low e-value) with good query coverage within the other species outside of Ascomycota.
 The percent identity is relatively low ~25% in these hits, because of the evolutionary distance between _S. cerevisiae_ and species outside the phylum Ascomycota. \
 %ANSWER%g.
 The hits are mainly fungi, but also few non-fungal matches, suggesting this protein may be more common in other species as well. \
 %ANSWER%h.
 To identify related sequences that are too dissimilar to be found in a straightforward BLAST search, the word size could be decreased or PSI-BLAST could be used. \
 %ANSWER%i.
 We can modify the word size, this is expected to yield more distant hits.